Powerful earthquake strikes Morocco, damaging buildings and sending people into the streets

 The USGS said the epicenter was 18 kilometers (11 miles) below the Earth’s surface, while Morocco’s seismic agency put it at 8 kilometers (5 miles) down.

-Neither Moroccan officials nor MAP, Morocco’s official news agency, had published any information about the earthquake as of early Saturday.
+Neither Moroccan officials nor MAP, Morocco’s official news agency, had published any information about casualties or damages as of early Saturday.
 Government officials typically use the agency to communicate information about important matters.

 Credit: AP